 People often pay little attention to longlegged flies, but many species shine like jewels.

-Longlegged flies consume tinier insects, helping to check the populations of mosquitoes, aphids, mites, and many more.
+Longlegged flies consume tinier insects, helping to check the populations of mosquitoes, aphids, mites, bark beetles, and many more.
 Meanwhile, longlegged flies serve as food for many predators that feed on insects, such as spiders, birds, lizards, fish, mantids, shrews, and more.
 Remember that although longlegged flies can make a fast getaway as winged adults, they spend much of their lives as grubs.
 Also, many spiders — such as spined micrathenas — build webs with closely spaced lines, perfect for capturing small flies such as these.